cushon/error-prone/bugpatterns.md

 Some JUnit4 construct cannot be used in a JUnit3 context.
 Convert your class to JUnit4 style to use them.

 __[JUnitAmbiguousTestClass](bugpattern/JUnitAmbiguousTestClass)__<br>
-Test class inherits from JUnit 3&#39;s TestCase but has JUnit 4 @Test annotations.
+Test class inherits from JUnit 3&#39;s TestCase but has JUnit 4 @Test or @RunWith annotations.

 __[JavaDurationGetSecondsGetNano](bugpattern/JavaDurationGetSecondsGetNano)__<br>
 duration.getNano() only accesses the underlying nanosecond adjustment from the whole second.